Join the Friends of the Historical Museum

 Fort Missoula is a member of Legacy Montana, a group of 50 nonprofit organizations working together to inspire you to remember your favorite nonprofits in your will.

-For more information about Fort Missoula Tree Memorials and to donate to the cause, please see this PDF: Tree Memorials at Fort Missoula: Annual Fund Request for Trees.
+For more information about Fort Missoula Tree Memorials and to donate to the cause, please see this document: Tree Memorials and Dedications.